aubynsamuel/aubynsamuel/README.md

 ## About Me

-Hi, I'm **Samuel**, a passionate full-stack developer focused on building modern and performant mobile and web applications.
+I'm **Samuel**, a full-stack developer turning ideas into modern, fast, and reliable apps for web and mobile.
-I care deeply about user experience, clean and mentainable software, and solving real-world problems.

 ## 🧠 Currently Exploring